frida/frida-website/_docs/javascript-api.md

     `darwin`, `linux` or `qnx`

-+   `Process.pageSize`: property containing the size of a virtual memory page (in bytes) as a JavaScript number.
++   `Process.pageSize`: property containing the size of a virtual memory page (in bytes) as a number.
 This is used to make your scripts more portable.

-+   `Process.pointerSize`: property containing the size of a pointer (in bytes) as a JavaScript number.
++   `Process.pointerSize`: property containing the size of a pointer (in bytes) as a number.
 This is used to make your scripts more portable.

 +   `Process.isDebuggerAttached()`: returns a boolean indicating whether a debugger is currently attached

-+   `Process.getCurrentThreadId()`: get this thread's OS-specific id as a JavaScript number
++   `Process.getCurrentThreadId()`: get this thread's OS-specific id as a number

 +   `Process.enumerateThreads(callbacks)`: enumerate all threads,
     where `callbacks` is an object specifying: